Kenneract/SPL07-003-Arduino-Library/README.md

 Read the [docs.md](docs/docs.md) file for documentation, and find examples in the [examples](examples) directory.

 ## Installation

-#### Through the Arduino Library Manager (pending)
+#### Through the Arduino Library Manager
 - Navigate to the Arduino Library Manager
 - Search for "SPL07-003"
 - Install latest version by Kenneract

 #### Manual Installation
-- Download this repository as a ZIP file
+- Download the [latest release](https://github.com/Kenneract/SPL07-003-Arduino-Library/releases/latest) source code as a ZIP
 - Navigate to your Arduino library directory
 	- On Windows this is often `.../documents/arduino/libraries/`
 - Create a folder named "SPL07-003" in your libraries folder
-- Extract the files inside the ZIP file into the "SPL07-003" folder
+- Extract the files from the ZIP file into the "SPL07-003" folder